-Maine Maritime Academy is accredited by the New England Association of Schools and Colleges, Inc. (NEASC), 3 Burlington Woods Drive, Suite 100, Burlington, MA 01803-4514; telephone 781- 425-7700.
+Maine Maritime Academy is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc. [NEASC]), 3 Burlington Woods Drive, Suite 100, Burlington, MA 01803-4514; telephone 781-425-7785, E-Mail: info@neche.org.